application-research/estuary-docusaurus/docs/Learn/tutorial-working-with-swagger.md

 # Working with Estuary API Swagger Docs

-The ARG team created the Swagger Documentation to enable developers to test out the API functionalities and generate their own client based on their specification.
+The Outercore Engineering team created the Swagger Documentation to enable developers to test out the API functionalities and generate their own client based on their specification.

 Click [here](https://docs.estuary.tech/swagger-ui-page) to get started on Estuary API Swagger